dsoumis/InstaBOTGram/README.md

 It is created by using Selenium framework.
 For this app to work one should download geckodriver matching your system from here https://github.com/mozilla/geckodriver/releases and put the .exe in PATH.
+(Tested with Python 3.7, Windows 10)